woodruffr4/Command-Control/README.md

 ### Cron job

 The cron job runs every minute and calls a python script which makes a request to the `/commands` endpoint on the flask server.
-The server responds a signature and commands to run.
+The server returns a signature and commands to run.
 The signature will be verified using the public key and if it is valid, the commands will be run.
 The output of the commands is sent to a log file on the target machine.

 ### Flask Server

 The flask server has one endpoint, `/commands`.
 This endpoint is used to send commands to the target machine.
-The server reads the commands from a file `commands.txt`, and deletes the contents after (to avoid re executing commands).
+The server reads the commands from a file `commands.txt`, and deletes the contents after (to avoid re-executing commands).
 It then signs the commands with a private key, and sends the signature along with the commands to the target machine.

 ## How it meets the requirements